AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

-3. In case the configure/build system complains about AFL++'s compiler and aborts, then set `export AFL_NOOPT=1` which will then just behave like the real compiler.
-This option has to be unset again before building the target!
+3. In case the configure/build system complains about AFL++'s compiler and aborts, then set `export AFL_NOOPT=1` which will then just behave like the real compiler and run the configure step separately.
+   For building the target afterwards this option should be unset again!

 #### configure